 I departed from mystery fiction for a few years by writing fantasy and young adult fiction but I stayed close to (my creative) home geographically.
 My husband, poet Lee Slonimsky, and I wrote an urban fantasy trilogy set in New York City.
 Under the pseudonym Juliet Dark, I wrote The Demon Lover (Ballantine 2011), which Booklist named a top ten fantasy/science fiction book of 2012, and two more paranormal fantasy books in the same series set in a fictitious college town in the Catskills.
 My young adult novel, Blythewood (Viking Children’s 2013), was named a best young adult novel by the American Library Association.
 The Blythewood series is set at the eponymous girls’ school on the Hudson River.

 When I finally moved to the Hudson Valley in 2010 I found that I hadn’t run out of things to say about the area.
 I was inspired by the Hudson River mansions and the scenic and perilous River Road, which I drove on daily, to return to suspense fiction with River Road (Touchstone, 2016).
 Since then I’ve written five more suspense novels set in Upstate New York, New York City, and Maine.

-I continue to enjoy exploring geography, folklore, and history as sources of inspiration for my writing.
-My two latest books, The Metropolitans, a middle-grade historical novel, and the ghostly suspense The Widow’s House, are set in New York City and the Hudson Valley respectively.
+I continue to enjoy exploring folklore, myth, and history as sources of inspiration for my writing.
+My latest book, The Disinvited Guest, is set on an island off the coast of Maine that is haunted by the tragic history of the Irish famine ships.
 When I’m not writing and taking long walks near the river, I teach writing and literature at SUNY New Paltz and The New School.